Moatsem-Emam/JwtContactsApi/README.md

 ---

-## 📦 مجموعة Postman
+## 📦 Postman Collection

-- موجودة داخل مجلد `/Postman`.
+- Available in the `/Postman` directory.
-- تقدر تجرب تسجيل الدخول، CRUD للـ Contacts، الخ...
+- Includes examples for login, contact CRUD operations, and more.

 ---